Last Updated on February 10, 2019 by Dave Farquhar

 You’ll also need 4 ounces of stain and a quart of polyurethane.
 I used water-based polyurethane.
 I don’t like the stain and polyurethane combo; you get better results with two steps.
 You get a second chance if the stain doesn’t take, and can apply multiple coats of polyurethane for durability.
 Get a bottle of wood glue too.
 I like Titebond, but I’m not going to get into a religious war over glue.

 Assemble the frame while the top dries.
 You can nail, screw, or glue it together, or use a combination.
 Adapt it for the tools you have.
+I think it’s best to screw and glue them together for strength.
+When you screw and glue the pieces together, they become as strong as a single piece of lumber would be.

 Inevitably, you’ll have some gaps, especially if you use cheap boards.
 To fix gaps so you don’t end up with a wobbly desk, squirt some glue into the gap, then stick toothpicks down in them and snap off the ends.

 Once it’s dry, stain it.
 Wipe off the excess, then let it dry according to the instructions on the can.
 Once it’s dry, apply a couple of coats of polyurethane, waiting about two hours between coats.
 Stain and a couple of coats of polyurethane make even cheap wood look nice.
+Here’s how to prevent or fix white spots on your polyurethane.

 I attached the top using L-brackets and 5/8-inch screws.